AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/email-programs/managing-people-in-email-programs/define-an-audience-with-a-smart-list.md

 # Define an Audience with a Smart List {#define-an-audience-with-a-smart-list}

-Once you&nbsp; [create an email program](../../../../product-docs/email-marketing/email-programs/creating-an-email-program/create-an-email-program.md), you will want to tell it who to send the email to.
-You can do this by&nbsp; [importing a list of people](define-an-audience-by-importing-a-list.md)&nbsp;or with a smart list.
+Once you  [create an email program](../../../../product-docs/email-marketing/email-programs/creating-an-email-program/create-an-email-program.md), you will want to tell it who to send the email to.
+You can do this by  [importing a list of people](define-an-audience-by-importing-a-list.md) or with a smart list.
 Here's how to accomplish this with a smart list.

 >[!NOTE]
 >